gudrob/godot-ai-rpg/README.md

 - [ ] Make the AI roleplay properly
 - [ ] Add gameplay scenario that goes beyond dialogue
 - [ ] Add dungeon master AI
-- [ ] Make GPL dependencies optional
+- [ ] Alter GPL and Mozilla licensed parts to optional plugins so only plugin code needs to be disclosed
-- [ ] Add alternative non-GPL TTS
 - [ ] Make NPCs show emotions

 ### LLaMA Models